 Water quality in Alexandria is managed in a sustainable manner consistent with good stewardship of the local streams, the Potomac River and the Chesapeake Bay for the public health, ecological, and recreational benefit of current and future generations.
 As a guiding principle in the City’s Eco-City Charter (adopted by Council June 14, 2008) that was born out of the Eco-City Alexandria Initiative, the Water Resources Principle is consistent with a systematic and integrated approach to sustainability, where we celebrate our heritage as a great port city by improving the Potomac River waterfront and improving the quality of our streams.
 To meet the vision of the Charter, the City will:

 Following the vision of the Eco-City Charter, the Environmental Action Plan 2030 (EAP) was created by diverse stakeholders and adopted by City Council (June 2009) to serve as a roadmap for to implement the sustainability visions and principles of the Charter.
-The numerous goals and actions of the EAP strive to make our local streams fishable and swimmable.
-In an urban area like Alexandria that is located at the bottom of the watershed, stormwater or nonpoint source pollution is the main source of pollution to our local streams.
-Also, like many other historic cities on the east coast, combined sewer systems are a source of point sources pollution, along with waste water treatment plants.
+In 2019, City Council adopted the Environmental Action Plan 2040.

 While the City has programs to protect local watersheds, stream water can contain micro-organisms that can make people sick, whether the stream is located in an urban area or in the middle of a forest.
+Please visit the Virginia Department of Health's web page on natural waters located across the state.
 Here are some tips on enjoying our streams safely:

 - Never drink stream water.

 - Wash your hands after coming into contact with stream water and before eating.